Mard (1998 film)

 Mard is a 1998 Indian Hindi-language Indian action film directed by Ganpati Bohra and produced by Sunil Kumar Bohra, starring Mithun Chakraborty, Kader Khan, Gulshan Grover, Raza Murad, Shakti Kapoor and Ravali.
+Mard was a hit as it was profitable for both the Producers and the distributors.
+Mithun delivered another brilliant performance in the movie and proved that why his movies worked despite being low budget.

 Plot

 Mard is an action film starring Mithun Chakraborty.
 Assistant Commissioner Of Police Arjun (Mithun Chakraborty) is an honest police officer who gets transferred regularly.
 As a punishment for his impeccable integrity Arjun is sent to a police station which is a part of the area ruled by underworld don Satya Lal (Gulshan Grover).
 Satyalal has the local Police and the Home ministry Deen Dayal Chaudhary (Pramod Moutho) under his control and wants to cut ACP Arjun to size.
 Will Arjun be able to stand up against the odds and defeat Satyalal.